JackAttack612/DiscordBot-KickBan-Python/README.md

 - You have now setup your bot!
 Continue to the next steps to configure and add the bot to your server.

 # Basic Setup/Config
+- Download the latest release
+- Unzip the file in the directory you want
 - Open the BotConfig.py file
 - Change 'BOT_PREFIX_HERE' to your bot token.
 - How to get the bot token: Head to the application you made at https://discord.com/developers/applications.
 Go into your application.
 Click bot on the left side.
 Under TOKEN click the blue 'copy' button